NStal/leaf-require/README.md

 # leaf-require

-A experiment lib allow you use nodejs style sync require in browser without precompile ... written in coffee.
+A experimental lib allow you use nodejs style sync require in browser without precompile ... written in coffee.

 ## Feature
 * do what common module do.